bitforge/yago_ar_button/README.md

 # Yago AR Button

-WebComponent to directly launch AR view on supported devices or show a modal dialog with a QR Code to start the experience.
+A simple WebComponent to launch AR experiences on supported platforms directly or show a QR code to switch to supported devices.

 More details and examples on https://yago.cloud/